philmander/inverted/README.md

 }
 ```

-Inverted defines one global function _AppContext_.
+Inverted exposes one function _inverted.AppContext_.
 Which can be called using the application configuration as an argument to create an Application Context object.

 ```javascript
 var appContext = AppContext(applicationConfig)